 I really like the custom music on hold feature.
 This allows you to upload an audio file offered by Nextiva to play for your customers while they wait.
 Whether they are on hold, in a queue, or being transferred, you have three music options to choose from.

 As you look under the covers at different solutions, there are two other factors that many of us don’t think to ask until we’ve committed to the solution.
 The first is around stated service level guarantees.
 It’s important to understand how they determine their uptime estimates.
-When conducting business, uptime is critical to maintain the level of availability that your clients expect.
+When conducting business, uptime is critical to maintaining the level of availability that your clients expect.
 Many VoIP solutions use AWS or other international hosting facilities and contract for two sites.
 A major differentiation with Nextiva is that they own their own infrastructure with eight points of presence.
 This provides them with more control and more protection against unplanned outages.

 Finally, there’s the issue of customer service.
 We’ve all experienced the frustration in trying to reach helpful, knowledgeable customer service.
 There are some services where I am convinced that it is impossible to actually talk to anyone.
 With Nextiva, their customer service has received accolades and their support personnel are all US based.